 If you've done some research, you know the cost of hearing aids can be prohibitively high.
 People can pay upwards of $8,000 per pair.
 Until now.
 Our innovative approach eliminates the middlemen and their mark-ups and passes the savings directly to you.
 The result?
 You get custom programmed, high quality hearing aids at a fraction of the retail price.
 Our units start at only $799 each.

-Moreover, as part of UnitedHealthcare's health plan coverage, some members can obtain hi HealthInnovations premium hearing devices at either no charge or a low co-pay.
+Moreover, with hearing aid insurance coverage through UnitedHealthcare's health plans, some members can obtain hi HealthInnovations premium hearing devices at either no charge or a low co-pay.
 You may qualify for exclusive health plan member savings if you're enrolled in a Medicare Advantage, Medicare Prescription Drug Plan or Medicare Supplement Plan insured by UnitedHealthcare.
-Please sign in to see your health plan member pricing, or call your health plan for details about hearing aid coverage.
+Please sign in to see your health plan member pricing, or call your health plan for details about hearing aid coverage and financing options.

 Original Medicare does not cover hearing aids, but some Medicare Advantage plans may offer coverage.
 Call your health plan to understand the extent of hearing aid coverage and any requirement to use specific hearing aid providers.